Extended Program Notes

 The composer Caroline Shaw was the youngest recipient of the Pulitzer Prize for Music for her composition Partita for 8 voices, and is also possibly the only choral composer who can say she has collaborated with Kanye West.
 Her music is renowned for its use of extended vocal techniques, the most basic of which can be heard in And the swallow, a setting of Psalm 84 which ends with the singers evoking the sound of autumn rains.
 Shaw spoke of how she was thinking of the Syrian refugee crisis as she composed the work; ‘There’s a yearning for a home that feels very relevant today.
 The second verse is: “The sparrow found a house and the swallow her nest, where she may place her young” which is just a beautiful image of a bird trying to keep her children safe—people trying to keep their family safe.’

 Andrew’s works have been performed and/or broadcast locally, nationally and internationally.
 He has been commissioned by the Winnipeg, Regina and Toronto Symphony Orchestras, Ensemble Caprice, Groundswell, the Winnipeg Jazz Orchestra, the Winnipeg Singers, the Kingston Chamber Choir, Roomful of Teeth, Tafelmusik and Toronto Mendelssohn Choir, among others.
 Andrew is also the founder and Artistic Director of the innovative vocal group Dead of Winter (formerly Camerata Nova), now in its 25th year of offering a concert series in Winnipeg.
 With Dead of Winter, Andrew specializes in creating “concept concerts,” many with Indigenous subject matter (Wa Wa Tey Wak [Northern Lights], Medieval Inuit, Fallen).
 These innovative offerings explore a theme through an eclectic array of music, including new works, arrangements and inter-genre and interdisciplinary collaborations.
+Andrew has become increasingly passionate about music education and outreach, particularly on northern reserves and inner-city Winnipeg schools where he has worked on behalf of the National Arts Centre, Dead of Winter, the Winnipeg Symphony Orchestra and various Winnipeg school divisions.
+Andrew was Curator and Composer-in-Residence of the WSO’s inaugural Indigenous Festival.
+In 2017, he was awarded a Gold Medal by the Senate of Canada for his contribution to Canada’s Indigenous and music communities.

 Ryan Arcand is from the Cree community of Goodfish Lake, Alberta (Whitefish Lake First Nation).
 He first encountered the drum at a powwow at Alexander First Nation around 1978, and trained for many years with old masters such as the Sandy Lake Singers before becoming a full-time drummer/singer in about 1985, and later a champion powwow dancer in 1988-90.
 He attended Concordia University in Edmonton to study Education, and now splits his time between St. Albert and his land near Onoway, Alberta.
 As an elder and language-keeper, he has spent many years sharing language, cultural teachings and songs particularly in the City of St Albert and surrounding areas, working with children and adults.
 Recently, he has been a lead instructor for student drum circles at St. Albert schools.
 He was recently given the Established Artist Award in the 2022 Mayor’s Celebration of the Arts for the City of St. Albert.